- How can housing problems affect my mental health?

 - twice as likely to be unhappy with their home

-- four times as likely to say that it makes their health worse.
+- four times as likely to say that poor housing makes their health worse

 How can housing problems affect my mental health?

 Poor housing can affect our mental health in lots of different ways.
-The links below will give you more information on how to manage these difficulties.
+The below resources will give you more information on managing these difficulties:

 Stress, anxiety and depression